-Community Council Area Site number and location Number of submissions received Main issues raised Response Newport 141 - North of Feidr Eglwys 1 This proposal would sacrifice a field which currently contributes to the beauty of the Newport environment.
+Community Site Number of Main issues raised Response Council number submissions Area and received location Newport 100 - Cotham Fields 1 This proposal would sacrifice a field which currently contributes to the beauty of the Newport environment.
 Objection is noted.
+The Site Assessment agrees with this conclusion.
+Newport 141 - North of Feidr Eglwys 1 This proposal would sacrifice a field which currently contributes to the beauty of the Newport environment.
+Objection is noted.
 However this site is a current allocation in the existing Local Development Plan (HA825) and has an extant planning permission for residential development.
 The landscape impact has therefore previously been considered acceptable.
-Saundersfoot 015 - Sandyhill, Saundersfoot 1 A local developer has expressed interest in developing the site.
+Saundersfoo t 015 - Sandyhill, Saundersfoot 1 A local developer has expressed interest in developing the site.
 Consider that the site can be wholly delivered within the time frames of the emerging Plan.
 Highway works can be undertaken to satisfy access arrangements for pedestrian and vehicular access.
-Relocation of the power line has been agreed in principle with Western Power.
-The additional information provided has helped to demonstrate the landowner's intent to bring the site forward for development.
-An initial viability assessment shows that the site could accommodate the required level of affordable housing
+Relocation of the power line has been The additional information provided has helped to demonstrate the landowner's intent to bring the site forward for development.
+An initial viability assessment shows that the site could accommodate